nchamp3/F-Image-Processor/README.md

 	        2. Threshold - increases image separation
 	        3. FlipHorizontal
             4. Zoom
-            5. Rotate- rotates the image 90 degrees to the right
+            5. Rotate - rotates the image 90 degrees to the right

 **************************************************************************